Slayug/frontend-technical-test/README-progress.md

 My first problematic was to adapt the side-bar (conversations container, left part) with the current conversation ( right panel).

-I have started to create both component in mobile version, I didn't use the router for the first version, but used it later.
+I have started to create both component on mobile version, I didn't use the router for the first version, but used it later.
-At the beginning I just used the default page to display the current conversation.
+At the beginning I just used the default page to display the current conversation with an animation.
 With the userContext to share the current conversation selected, then the `conversationWrapper` display from it.

 ## Tests